fbef0102/Rotoblin-AZMod/README.md

   * Prevent filling the clip and skipping the reload animation when taking the same weapon.
   * It is legal to adjust hand's FOV in any value, while Common FOV only between 75 and 120.
 [Tutorial](https://steamcommunity.com/sharedfiles/filedetails/?id=158520677)
   * Block survivors from being able to open/close doors while incapacitated/hanging.
-  * Block survivors from being able to open/close doors while immobilized by hunter/smoker.
+  * Block survivors from being able to open/close doors while pinned by hunter/smoker.
   * Prevent Sounds from playing
     * Heartbeat
     * Incapacitated Injury